kalepratik/my-portfolio/README.md

 When updating the resume, follow this order to keep artifacts in sync:

-1. Edit the source Markdown (`resume.md`) or structured content.
+1. Edit the source Markdown (`resume/resume.md`).
 2. Build the HTML (`resume/resume.html`).
 3. Convert HTML to PDF (`resume/resume.pdf`).
-You can use the helper script `resume/auto_convert_simple.py` or your preferred tool.
+You can use the helper script `resume/auto_convert_simple.py` or trigger the GitHub Action “Build Resume (MD -> HTML -> PDF)”.
-4. Verify formatting, then commit and push the changes to the repo.
+4. Verify formatting, then commit and push the changes to the repo (the Action can auto‑commit outputs).

 Only push after PDF is regenerated, so the website and downloadable file match.